-The whole day for the high school follows a rhythm of thinking, feeling and willing – united with common threads that follow through the pairing of courses.
-The high school curriculum often revisits themes and subjects first introduced in the lower grades.
-The aim is to engage the students more deeply and to further cultivate their ability to think critically, organize ideas and information, and present their thoughts clearly.
-The curriculum is academically challenging with a rich mix of math, English, humanities, physics, life sciences, chemistry, world language, practical, industrial and fine arts, chorus, orchestra, drama and physical education.
+The high school curriculum revisits themes and subjects periodically to strengthen functional knowledge.
+Students cultivate their ability to think critically, organize ideas and information, and clearly present thoughts through an academically challenging mix of math, English, humanities, physics, life sciences, chemistry, world language, practical, industrial and fine arts, chorus, orchestra, drama, and physical education.

-From grade nine through grade twelve, a new image of the adult stands in the young person’s mind as an ideal.
-Truthfulness, thoughtfulness, self-possession, consideration, strong-mindedness, warm-heartedness — these are the qualities many adolescents hold as ideals.
+Our students leave The Denver Waldorf School knowing who they are, what success means to them, and how to achieve it.
+They leave with the motivation and the confidence to achieve.
+From ninth through twelfth grade, a new image of the adult develops in the young person’s mind and becomes their ideal.
+Truthfulness, thoughtfulness, self-possession, consideration, strong-mindedness, warm-heartedness — these are the qualities our students learn to hold as their ideal.

-As in elementary and middle school, students do not use textbooks in their courses.
-Instead, the teachers bring to life lessons through lecture, discussion, music, literature, poetry and art.
+Denver Waldorf high school students do not use textbooks in their courses.
+Instead, teachers bring lessons to life through lecture, discussion, music, literature, poetry and art.
 At the end of each four-week block, students create their own main lesson books, which are a compilation of all they learned during the block.
 Main lesson books combine art, writing, diagramming, and other forms of communication to collectively demonstrate the subject in a bound portfolio.

 The high school curriculum aims to support a wide range of learning styles.
 For those students who require additional written material to support their learning, teachers may provide lecture notes and/or additional reading and resources.

-All high school students engage in fine, practical and industrial art classes that meet one hour every afternoon in four-week blocks and follow the developmental needs of students at each grade level.
+Our high school students engage in fine, practical and industrial art classes that meet one hour every afternoon in four-week blocks.
+These elective courses are designed to support the developmental needs of students at each grade level.
 Additionally students may elect to delve deeper into art through elective courses offered throughout the year.

 The Arts Director selects fine art classes each year for each grade level.
 These could include Black and White Drawing, Pastel Drawing and Printmaking in ninth grade; Casting Light and Shadow, Black and White Design, Drawing and Portraiture with Oil Pastels, and Black and White Photography in tenth grade; Expressive Portraiture and Collage in eleventh grade; and Oil Painting in twelfth grade.
 Practical Arts include Clay Modeling, Basketry, Calligraphy, Stained Glass, Bookbinding, Copperwork, Woodwork, Stone Carving and Blacksmithing.